oliviamungai/alx-pre_course/README.md

-I an a learning Software Engineer
+I am a Software Engineer